manferlo81/foreach-prop/README.md

 *added in:* `v0.1.0`

 *Similar to* `Array.prototype.find`*.
-It executes the provided callback function for every key-value-pair in the object and returns the value once the provided callback function return a truthy value.
+It calls the provided callback function for every* `key-value-pair` *in the object and returns the value once the provided callback function return a truthy value.
 It returns* `undefined` *if nothing found.*

 ```typescript
 find(object, function callback(value, key, ...extra) => any, ...extra): any;